-Retrieving released eggs: Guided by ultrasonography, a doctor inserts a needle through the woman’s vagina into the ovary and removes several eggs from the follicles.
+Retrieving released eggs: Guided by ultrasonography, a doctor inserts a needle through the woman’s vagina into the ovary and removes the eggs that have grown and developed.
 Sometimes the eggs are removed through a small tube (laparoscope) inserted through a small incision just below the navel.

 Fertilizing the eggs: The eggs are placed in a culture dish and fertilized with sperm selected as the most active.
 At this point, a single sperm may be injected into each oocyte (called intracytoplasmic sperm injection), particularly if sperm production is abnormal in the woman's partner.